 But, of course, any turkey will do.
 I used a Rio Grande.
 You could use whatever.

 What attracts me to this recipe is not just the exotic and fascinating cooking of the Yucatan, but also the technique.
-The combination of grilling and then braising an otherwise tough-ass piece of meat to produce something so tender you can easily bite though big pieces in a taco is nothing short of miraculous — especially for an old tom turkey.
+The combination of grilling and then braising an otherwise tough piece of meat to produce something so tender you can easily bite though big pieces in a taco is nothing short of miraculous — especially for an old tom turkey.

-And I mean that: We slapped the pieces you see in the picture on a small corn tortilla and could easily bit through them.
+And I mean that: We slapped the shredded turkey you see in the picture on a small corn tortilla and could easily bit through them.
 If you’ve ever bitten a piece of meat in a taco only to have it completely pull out of the tortilla you know how nice this is.

 The other attractive thing about this dish is the flavor.
 It looks like a pretty standard Mexican mole, like the Oaxacan mole chichilo I make with venison.

 But looks are deceiving.
 There is only a hint of chile in this sauce.
 It is mostly a mixture of charred, pureed onions, garlic and tomato, with a hefty dose of ground annatto, or achiote, seeds.
 That’s the red color.
-It starts out almost tandoori red, but mellows with the long braising you need to tenderize the turkey legs.
+It starts out almost tandoori red, but mellows with the long braising you need to tenderize the shredded turkey legs.

 The result is floral, fairly mild — the chipotle adds a touch of smoky heat — bright with citrus.
 Ideally you would use the bitter juice of the Seville orange, but this hard-to-find citrus can be reasonably replicated with regular supermarket oranges, limes and grapefruit.